Accepting your new voice as part of the healing process

 “It was difficult to be a teenager who had been very articulate to suddenly have a choppy voice that sounded so strange.
 I kept quiet except when around people I knew very well.
 In school, everyone had to give oral reports in front of the class and I struggled through them.
 I never volunteered to answer questions and sat in fear I might be called on.
 It was so embarrassing to struggle through a response even though I knew the answer very well” – Anna

 Before you get a diagnosis and have a clear medical explanation for what is going on with your voice it is easy to think that maybe the problem is emotional or psychological.
-And while the NSDA has made progress in reducing the time between symptom onset and diagnosis by a doctor, there is still a time gap and a progression from a lack of answers to a decrease in self-esteem to depression.
+And while we have made progress in reducing the time between symptom onset and diagnosis by a doctor, there is still a time gap and a progression from a lack of answers to a decrease in self-esteem to depression.

 Seek out a proper diagnosis

 Getting a proper diagnosis is critical to moving past this stage.
 Look for an otolaryngologist who specializes in voice disorders and a neurologist who specializes in movement disorders.
-The NSDA offers a healthcare referral list by state to guide you to a resource.
+Dysphonia International offers a healthcare referral directory to help find a local expert.

 Deal with the possible by-products